nyanp/nyaggle/README.md

 ## Examples

 ### Experiment Logging
-`experiment_gbdt()` is an API for cross validation with logging parameters, metrics, out of fold predictions, test predictions, feature importances and generating submission.csv.
+`experiment_gbdt()` is an high-level API for cross validation using gradient boosting algorithm.
+It outputs parameters, metrics, out of fold predictions, test predictions, feature importance and submission.csv under the specified directory.

+It can be combined with mlflow tracking.

 ```python
 from nyaggle.experiment import experiment_gbdt